 they are Millennials).

 If the M’s need rescuing, they can contact their parents, and Donald and Barbara will swoop right in and rescue them.
-This often involves taking them to their favourite restaurant for a “snack”, usually Jamba Juice or Chick-fil-A, and buying them something nice for themselves at the Apple or Nike store, just because.
+This often involves taking them to their favorite restaurant for a “snack”, usually Jamba Juice or Chick-fil-A, and buying them something nice from the Apple or Nike store, just because.
 As we are all aware, of course, the M’s are worth it.
 Just ask Donald and Barbara!

 Multi Generational Workforce Communication Styles: